menu Home About Me Home Freebies My Store

 Search My Blog

-5 Skills Your Science Students Need — and How to Teach Them
+5 Essential Science Skills Students Need and How to Teach Them

-Here are five key science skills that will keep all learners engaged, curious, and growing all year long.
+Here are five important science skills for students that will help keep learners engaged, challenged, and growing all year long.

 1. Designing Original Experiments

 Many science students perform traditional labs perfectly but freeze when asked to create their own investigations.
-They’ve mastered following directions, not designing experiments.
+They have mastered following directions, but not designing experiments.
+Learning how to plan an investigation is one of the most important science skills students can develop.

 How to challenge them:

-💡 Ready-made help: Try my Scientific Method and Experimental Design Lab, a scaffolded activity that walks students through the process of planning their own experiment from scratch.
-It's editable, printable, and comes with a full teacher guide and answer key.
+💡 Ready made help: Try my Scientific Method and Experimental Design Lab, a scaffolded activity that walks students through the process of planning their own experiment from scratch.
+It is editable, printable, and includes a full teacher guide and answer key.

 2. Interpreting Complex Data and Graphs